 Collision damage waiver and theft protection are insurance options that cover renters from paying high penalty fees if the car is stolen or returned damaged.
-Some Orly car providers already include Collision Damage Waiver (CDW) and Theft Protection Waiver into the rental price but not all of them.
-We recommend always be aware of your coverage when renting a car in in Orly.
+Some Tirana car providers already include Collision Damage Waiver (CDW) and Theft Protection Waiver into the rental price but not all of them.
+We recommend always be aware of your coverage when renting a car in in Tirana.

-Luxury (Audi A4 or similar) is the most frequently booked car hire type in Orly.
+Intermediate (Hyundai Accent or similar) is the most frequently booked car hire type in Tirana.

 Take a look at our extensive car hire location map to find the best car hire deals near you.

-A Luxury car rental in Orly costs $87 per day, on average.
+A Intermediate car rental in Tirana costs $35 per day, on average.

 A Economy car rental in Tirana costs $17 per day, on average.